earowley/pxdgen/README.md

     >>>

 There are more C stdlib examples in the examples folder.
 Each wraps the C standard library without the use of Cython's libc.*.

-## Requirements

-+ [Clang](https://releases.llvm.org/download.html) - Make sure libclang is on your $PATH, or direct pxdgen to the correct path with -L.

-## Installation

-    pip install pxdgen

 ## Bugs/Limitations